wiredtiger/wiredtiger/test/memory-model-test/README.md

 Some tests use compiler barriers to prevent the compiler re-ordering memory accesses during optimisation.

-Note: if you get compile errors related to `#include <semaphore>` or semaphores in general, then check that you are compiling for C++ 20.
+Note: if you get compile errors related to `#include <semaphore>` or semaphores in general, then check that you are using both the correct compiler and compiling for C++ 20.
 The test uses the C++ 20 semaphore library as it is supported on both Mac and Ubuntu.

 ### Running the test